-To ensure that customers are provided a service level consistent with the high expectations of both CharityHost and our customers, we have the following Service Level Agreement (SLA) covering service interruptions related to network, power, and hardware.
+In order to guarantee that customers are provided a service level consistent with the high expectations of both CharityHost.org and our customers, we have the following Service Level Agreement (SLA) covering service interruptions related to network, power, and hardware.

 Our Web Servers are optimized for stability and availability.
 Resource usage is assigned per account plan.
 When an account reaches it’s limits, it will not consume resources above the amount allowed.
 This makes sure that we are mitigating performance and downtime due to overloads on the cloud servers and the busy neighbor effect.
 Accounts may be upgraded with no downtime to scale to your resource needs.